Australia Yacht Charters

 The Great Barrier Reef is dotted with hundreds of islands and island chains.
 Australia yacht charter guests are guaranteed to explore the best.
 The Whitsundays – a network of nearly 70 islands – offer a playground for exploration.
 Some of the best beaches in all of Australia can be found in the Whitsundays, and each island offers incredible snorkeling, diving and hiking adventures.

 Yet, across the Great Barrier Reef, you’ll find truly spectacular, uninhabited islands.
 Lizard Island, for example, is a popular northern GBR charter destination.
 Home to a top luxury island resort, Lizard is a secluded and ultra-exclusive haven that’s ideal for beach days.
 Lady Elliot Island, a coral island in the GBR, is another beautiful destination, offering some of the best diving and snorkeling in Australia.

 In Australia, the water is balmy year-round.
 That makes it a popular destination for boat charters, no matter the season.
 And when on charter, you’ll want to spend as much time in the water as possible.
 Beyond snorkeling, though, there’s an endless list of incredible water-based adventures to partake in.

 Try windsurfing in the Whitsundays.
 There are numerous windsurfing schools that can show you the ropes.
-Kayaking and paddleboarding are also great ways to explore the corals and hidden bays of the GBR.
-Or if you’re looking to go fast, jet skiing and tender rides are another favorite way to pass the time, when chartering in the Great Barrier Reef.
+Kayaking and paddleboarding are also great ways to explore the corals and hidden bays of Australia.
+Or if you’re looking to go fast, jet skiing and tender rides are another favorite way to pass the time, when on yacht charters in Australia.